SamwelOpiyo/machine_statistics_collection_system/README.md

 Then, to run:

 - `mkvirtualenv machine_statistics` create a virtual environment
+- Change directory: `cd Source`
-- Install requirements: `pip install -r /Source/requirements.txt` (you almost certainly want to do this in a virtualenv).
+- Install requirements: `pip install -r requirements.txt` (you almost certainly want to do this in a virtualenv).
 - Create Database: `python Create_Database.py`
 - Start the ssh service in Linux: `systemctl start ssh`
 - Run the System: `python Server_Script.py`